What to Know About Parking Ratios

 New call-to-action

-What Defines Parking Ratios
+What Defines Parking Ratios?

-Different types of buildings require different parking levels.
-For example, a restaurant with tightly packed tables needs more parking than a warehouse with many boxes and very few people.
+For example, a commercial property like a restaurant with tightly packed tables needs more parking per 1,000 square feet than a warehouse with many boxes and very few people.
 Offices tend to fall in the middle of industrial and dense retail uses.

-For instance, with office buildings, a parking ratio of around five spaces per thousand square feet is required.
 Whatever you do, avoid providing too few spaces.
 This will leave your commercial space "under-parked" to a certain extent.
+And on the other hand, having more parking than necessary will cut into your property's square footage.

-The next thing you need to consider is the location of your property.
-If your office is in a downtown area with good public transportation, you will have fewer spots.
+If your office is in a downtown area with good public transportation, you will have fewer spots available on your property.
 City planners want to encourage mass transit.
 As such, they map out city geography to discourage personal transportation.

 The more vertical the business district, the less parking available.